jose-d/EMRI_MC/INSTALL.md

 ## Installation using pip

-(make sure NVIDIA CUDA is available, install it or load it by `module load CUDA/12.2.0` if software management is available at your system.)
+Make sure NVIDIA CUDA is available, install it or load it by `module load CUDA/12.2.0` if software management is available at your system.

 (optional) create empty venv: `python3.11 -m venv ~/.venvs/emri_mc_prod` and activate it: `source ~/.venvs/emri_mc_prod/bin/activate`